My experience as a veterinary technician saved my bacon when I finally made it to vet school.

 You learn a lot of “-ologies” but not a lot about being an on-the-job veterinarian.
 They want you to figure that out on your own.

 Learning in school during the day, and working at a real vet hospital on occasional nights and weekends, I was better prepared for the clinical part of vet school — the part where you actually touch sentient animals.

-As a student, you follow the real veterinarians around the university vet hospital and hang on their every word as they attend to their patients.
-Think of this as the animal version of those medical shows like Grey’s Anatomy, where the docs treat the interns like poop and try to show them how stupid they are.
+As a student, you follow the real vets around the university vet hospital and hang on their every word as they attend to their patients.
+(Think of this as the animal version of those medical shows on TV, where the doctors treat the interns like poop and try to show them how stupid they are.)